-When you ship through Amazon’s FBA service, they have certain packaging and fulfillment prep requirements for your products.
+When you ship products to Amazon FBA, they have certain packaging and fulfillment prep requirements for your products.
 Properly packaging and preparing units (FBA prep) helps to reduce delays in receive time, protects your products while in fulfillment centers, and creates a better customer experience.

 How we do FBA prep?

-- We receive your products, verify quantities, and inspect for visible damages.
+- Receive your products, verify quantities, and inspect for visible damages.

-- We set up and notify Amazon of the pending shipments.
+- Set up and notify Amazon of the pending shipments.

-- We repackage, bag, and tag your products, applying FNSKU labels and even other labels if needed (choking hazard, expiration date, etc).
+- Repackage, bag, and tag your products, applying FNSKU labels and even other labels if needed (choking hazard, expiration date, etc).

-- We divide your products to ship out to different Amazon fulfillment centers, using either small parcel or LTL service.
+- Divide your products to ship to amazon FBA, using either small parcel or LTL service.

 How should the cargo be labeled?